best equity release interest rates

 2 – Valuation less than market value

 The amount you receive against your property is often offered at a valuation less than its market price, so you could be out of pocket if your circumstances change.
-You may also decide it is ideal to sell up, although this would mean that you will be unable to stay home.
+You may also decide it is ideal to sell up, although this would mean you cannot stay at home.

 3 – Impact on tax status